saltyorg/docs/docs/reference/guides/rclone-remote-dropbox.md

 ### rclone vfs service

-The default rclone_vfs.service is intended and tuned for Google Drive; after the install completes you should replace or update to match this sample:
+The default rclone_vfs.service is intended and tuned for Google Drive; after the install completes you may want to update it to match this sample:

+If you do a standard install with the settings as expected, this is not absolutely necessary, as the Google-specific stuff will just be ignored, but there may be some differences to adopt.

 Changes to make: